-Instructors will not have access to the student name assigned to any final examination number until the instructor has completed grading all final examinations for that semester.
-If the course grade is based on factors in addition to the grade on the final examination, the grades for all final examinations for that semester must be provided to the Registrar's office before release of the student names to the instructor in any course taught by that instructor.
+Except as provided in the immediately succeeding paragraph, an instructor will not have access to the student name assigned to any final examination number until the instructor has completed grading all final examinations for all courses taught by that instructor that semester.
+If the course grade in any course is based on any factor other than the grade on the final examination, the instructor must provide to the Registrar's office the grade or score on all final examinations in all courses taught by that instructor that semester before the instructor is provided access to the student name assigned to any final examination number.